-We pay for facility and professional services to examine and treat a medical emergency or accidental injury.
-A medical emergency is defined as "a condition that occurs suddenly and unexpectedly.
-This condition could result in serious bodily harm or threaten life unless treated immediately."
+A medical emergency is a condition that occurs suddenly and unexpectedly.
+This condition could result in serious bodily harm or threaten life unless treated immediately.
+This is not a condition caused by an accidental injury.

 An accidental injury is any physical damage caused by an action, object or substance outside the body, such as: